 The drive between Brisbane and Sydney is a vastly different prospect from what it was just a few years ago.

-After what seems like an eternity, the upgrades to the Pacific Highway are finally complete and the route is now a motorway for almost the entire journey.
+After what seems like an eternity, the vast majority of the upgrades to the Pacific Highway are finally complete, and the route is now effectively motorway/freeway for almost the entire journey.

 Following the coast between the two-state capitals, the Pacific Highway (M1/A1 route) is not only the quickest way to drive between Brisbane and Sydney but arguably the more scenic option as well.

-With the upgrades, the Pacific Highway now bypasses almost all the towns that used to line the route, Coffs Harbour being the notable exception.
+With the upgrades, the Pacific Highway now bypasses almost all the towns that used to line the route.
+Coffs Harbour is the notable exception at this point, but they have just started work on bypassing it as well now (as of August 2023).
 Making the trip significantly quicker than it used to be, at least 1-2 hours faster.

-Having made the road trip between Brisbane and Sydney a significant number of times, both before the upgrades and since, I know there is plenty to discover along the route, which we’ll dive into very shortly.
+Having made the road trip between Brisbane and Sydney at least once a year for nearly two decades now, I know there is plenty to discover along the route, which we’ll dive into very shortly.

 Just one thing to note.
 The Pacific Highway is still susceptible to bushfires and floods, although the recent improvements have made floods less of an issue.
 So it’s also worth keeping in mind that the New England Highway is a very good alternative route between Sydney and Brisbane.